w3c/sync-media-pub/src/pages/sync-media.md

 #### Properties

-Properties on media objects are used to express the location of the media source file as well as the applicable segment.
-There is also a property to assign a media object to a [=track=].
+Properties on media objects are used to
+* express the location of the media source, including segment
+* assign a media object to a [=track=]
+* indicate that a media object should repeat

 | Term | Data type | Description |
 | -----| --------- | ------------|